ephbaum/EphWordsBlog/src/content/blog/2023/10/2023-10-18-spoopy-movie-month-2023.md

 There are some excellent movies that I really love on this list.
 I accept that horror movies will inevitably have plot holes, issues, illogical bits, but I might still rate them a 10.
 Scream, The Babadook, the original Friday the 13th - these are all just "perfect" horror movies to me.

+### Ari Aster

+I capped the month with Midsommar and Hereditary.
+These movies stand alone as such uniquely twisted bits of artistic film making.
+They are visceral, dark, and horrifying.
+Both of these movies are so uniquely structured, gorgeously shot, extravagantly brutal.

+I have been waiting for Ari's follow-up to his one-two punch in 2018 and 2019.

+His work is incredible!

+This year we got [Beau is Afraid](https://www.imdb.com/title/tt13521006/); a 3 hour horror comedy about an anxious man's experience following the death of his mother.
+Its plot on IMDb contains the word Kafkaesque.
+I'm excited and nervous to see it.

 ### Other Thoughts?

 I have many, and perhaps when I come back to finish this post I'll share them- or not.
 I've run over 70 movies and that's a lot of thoughts to share.